 - As your ready to start, rinse off the salt in the sink and then lay them in layers on paper towels, the salt will help bring out any bitterness in the eggplant, but most importantly will help keep them from turning really brown while your getting everything ready.

-- Pour a small amount of spaghetti sauce at bottom of crock.
+- Pour a small amount of spaghetti sauce at bottom of a 6 quart or larger slow cooker.

 - Do the first layer of eggplant, covering as much of the crock as possible, you can cut slices of eggplant in half if needed.